xenonview-com/view-java-sdk/README.md

 // ...
 // Rejected upsell of the top tier xenon.subscriptionUpsellDeclined(tierPlatium);
 // ...
+// Rejected subscription upsell of the middle tier with term and price xenon.subscriptionUpsellDeclined(tierGold, term, price, method);
+// ...
 // Rejected upsell of middle tier - annual period with Stripe xenon.subscriptionUpsellDeclined(annualGold, method);